natsu-anon/binary-baking-survey/README.md

 - [Linux(x86_64)]()
 - [Linux(aarch64)]()

 You should be able to drag it to any folder & run it.
 Why is it 3MB?
-I baked a 2.7 MB binary data structure into the program (see [src/godot_api.gen](link)).
+I baked a 2.7 MB binary data structure into the program (see [src/godot_api.gen](https://github.com/natsu-anon/binary-baking-survey/blob/master/src/godot_api.gen), which itself is 16MB).

 ## Desired Output